Key Performance Metrics

 Energy storage uses mechanical, chemical, or thermal processes to store generated energy and to later dispatch electrical energy to support the operation of the grid.

 Energy storage is one potential resource within a diverse resource portfolio.
-The Hawaiian Electric Companies are evaluating energy storage technologies and applications in parallel with ongoing assessments to increase the operational flexibility of the Companies’ generating units, the development of planning and operational tools, and the development of DR. The deployment plans for energy storage must be developed in concert with other operating practices such as generating unit dispatch, load shed schemes, load management, and customer-focused solutions.
+Hawaiian Electric is evaluating energy storage technologies and applications in parallel with ongoing assessments to increase the operational flexibility of the generating units, the development of planning and operational tools, and the development of DR. The deployment plans for energy storage must be developed in concert with other operating practices such as generating unit dispatch, load shed schemes, load management, and customer-focused solutions.

-The following reports the Hawaiian Electric Companies current energy storage metrics.
+The following reports the Hawaiian Electric current energy storage metrics.

 3 The cumulative power is the sum of the maximum rated output in MW from all energy storage systems.